-When your credit is shot, you may find yourself needing a credit card to help you rebuild — but unable to get approved for one.
+When your credit is on the rocks you may find yourself needing a credit card to help you rebuild — but unable to get approved for one.
 If you’ve had delinquencies or a bankruptcy in the past, you will probably have to start from the ground up — a secured credit card.

-With these cards, there are several drawbacks (like the security deposit, lack of benefits, and fees).
-However the major benefit is that almost anyone can get approved, even if you’ve got a credit history with plenty of potholes.
+With these cards there are several drawbacks (like the security deposit, lack of benefits, and fees).
+However, the major benefit is that almost virtually anyone over 21 can get approved even if your credit history has had a checkered past.
 But is the Bank of America secured credit card the best way to go?

 Quick Overview: Compared with other secured cards, Bank of America’s offer is pretty good.
 I think the best way to look at BofA’s offer is thinking of it as a fully secured card (which it is) with a $39 annual fee.

 Check out these reviews of the best secured credit cards to see how BofA stacks up against the competition.

 Now, here’s how Bank of America runs their program…

 The BofA secured Visa card in a nutshell